konnectors/paybyphone/README.md

 ### Maintainer

-The lead maintainers for this konnector is <YOUR NAME>
+The lead maintainers for this konnector is [Patrick Browne](https://github.com/ptbrowne)

 ### Get in touch